Oscar-Espinoza/patient-registration-app/README.md

 ## Usage
 - Visit http://localhost:3000 to access the application.
-- Home page lists all available memo tests.
-- Click on a test to start or continue a game session.

 ## Errors
 In case you encounter some of these errors during the local deploy.